ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/installation.md

 {{< alert title="Note" color="primary" >}}The API Tester component is deprecated, and is only installed in a **Custom** setup. {{< /alert >}}

-You must select this option if you are upgrading from a previous API Gateway version.
-For more details, see the [API Gateway Upgrade Guide](/docs/apim_installation/apigw_upgrade/).

 #### QuickStart tutorial

 The **Standard** and **Complete** setup types install the QuickStart tutorial by default, or you can select to install it during the **Custom** setup type.
 This installs a preconfigured domain and API Gateway instance.
 If you do not install the QuickStart tutorial, you must configure a domain and API Gateway instance when the installation is complete.
 For more details, see [Initial configuration](/docs/apim_installation/apigtw_install/post_overview##initial-configuration).

 Click **Next** to continue.